aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/NPCControl/ObjectTypes/BreakableRock.md

 Otherewise, if the other gameObject tag is `BeetleHorn`, ShakeSprite is called on the entity for 10.0 frames using the intensity (0.1, 0.05, 10.0).
 This will also cause the `Rock2` sound to be played on the entity with a random pitch between 0.9 and 1.1.

-Finally, `collisionammount` is set to 2.
+`collisionammount` is then set to 2.

 ## PauseMenu.NearSomething
-If the method finds out that a map entity of this object type exists less than 4.0 distance from the player, the return will be an array of 3 booleans with the first one being true.
+If the method finds out that an NPCControl of this object type exists less than 4.0 distance from the player, the return will be an array of 3 booleans with the first one being true.
 This will prevent usage of the Bed Bug [item](../../../Enums%20and%20IDs/Items.md).

 ## OnCollisionEnter (When this object type is the other collider of a [RollingRock](RollingRock.md))
 When a RollingRock receives a collision from a BreakableRock, BreakRock is called on the breakbale one.